 Painting is an area that has historically been dominated by European art for the past several centuries.
 As a result, there has been less focus on other painters, like those from China.
-Fortunately, things are changing and Chinese artworks are increasingly getting the attention of collectors and enthusiasts.
-Here are five traditional Chinese painters you must be aware of.
+Fortunately, things are changing and Chinese artworks by traditional Chinese painters are increasingly getting the attention of collectors and enthusiasts.

 1. Fan Kuan